ScaryDBA/Notebooks/README.md

 # Notebooks
-Learning how to create, publish, share, program, pretty much everything about Notebooks.
+I am learning how to create, publish, share, program, pretty much anything else I can do with Jupyter Notebooks.
 The current set under development here are all meant for use with Azure Data Studio and the Jupyter Notebook implementation there.
 I have no idea how well these will work in other tools.

 ## Notebook Purposes and Descriptions

+*Your First Notebook:* An introduction to the concept of Jupyter Notebooks.

 *Introduction to Containers:* A presentation on containers using a notebook to present from and to run all code samples from.